The Truth No One Wants to Hear: No, It's Not the Same

 The Sales Proposal: The Tool of a Trusted Partner

 A sales proposal fundamentally changes the nature of the conversation.
 It no longer just answers "how much," but also "how" and, most importantly, "why".
 It is client-centric, value-oriented, and built to persuade, proving that you have conducted a thorough discovery phase.
-It shifts the discussion from cost to results, from features to benefits — the very essence of the CAB method.
+It shifts the discussion from cost to results, from features to benefits.

 The analogy is simple: a doctor who makes a diagnosis and prescribes a personalized treatment versus a pharmacist who sells drugs off a list.
 In the first case, you build a relationship of trust based on expertise.
 In the second, you're just managing a transaction.
 This difference in positioning changes everything.
 Your prospect is no longer comparing prices; they're evaluating approaches.
 They're no longer choosing a supplier; they're selecting a partner.